gadicc/meteor-hmr/README.md

 Hotloading is provided on a *per-build-plugin* basis.
 We provide a replacement `ecmascript-hot` loader to hotload your `*.js` and `*.jsx` files:

-1. Edit your `.meteor/packages` and replace `ecmascript` with `gadicc:ecmascript-hot`
+1. `meteor remove ecmascript`
+1. `meteor add gadicc:ecmascript-hot`

+If you're trying a non-stable release, you need to explicitly provide the `@version` (or `@=version` if it's not picked up correctly) in the second step.

 Note, your code needs to be hot-module-replacement (HMR) aware.
 For instuctions on how to add hot loading for React, please see the [React Hotloading](docs/React_Hotloading.md) docs.
 For general instructions, see the [Handling Updates](docs/Handling_Updates.md).
+If you're a build-plugin author, see the [Build Plugin docs](docs/Build_Plugins.md).

-Notes:
+Other Notes:

 1. We use an extra port for communication with the client.
 By default this is Meteor's port + 2 (i.e., right after mongo), but you can override it with the